villekf/OMEGA-doc/docs/source/installation.rst

 *These instructions are for MATLAB ONLY (when using Visual Studio):*

 On Windows simply download the Windows binary from https://arrayfire.com/download/ and install it.
 For more help on installing ArrayFire on Windows see http://arrayfire.org/docs/installing.htm#Windows.
+Make sure you add Arrayfire to PATH.

 *These instructions are for Octave and for MATLAB when using Mingw-w64:*